top of page

 1. Extraction Fan & Motor: Responsible for the airflow.
 It MUST be certified/labeled for hazardous explosive environments (ATEX/UL-FM).

 2. Clean Air Chamber: Where the pulse-jet air tanks are located.
-This area must remain dust-free, if not check here.
+This area must remain "dust-free"; if not, check here.

 3. Filtering Chamber: High-risk area containing the cartridges.
 Cartridges must be antistatic/conductive and properly grounded.

-4. Explosion Vent (Anti-explosion panel): A safety membrane designed to rupture if pressure rises too fast (typically set at 1 bar / 14.5 psi).
+4. Explosion Vent (Anti-explosion panel): A safety membrane designed to rupture if pressure rises too fast (typically set at 0.1 bar / 1.45 psi).
 It features a chimney to divert gases upward, protecting personnel.

 5. Dust Collection Hopper/Bin: Where dust is stored.
 Think of this as a "fuel tank" open to the environment: the less dust inside, the safer the plant.
 ALWAYS ensure the bin is grounded after emptying.